hamsternz/simple-riscv/README.md

 - Only a limited subset of CSRs are supported - look in hdl/cpu/csr for details.

 ## Known issues
-- Unaligned memory accesses are not yet supported, but do not cause an exception.
+- Unaligned memory accesses are not yet supported, but do not cause an exception
-- An I-cache is required, but current workaround is using dual-port memory.
+- An I-cache is required, but current workaround is using dual-port memory